-- If it is determined that labeling changes are necessary, the PM will prepare and issue a letter requesting that required labeling changes be made.
-The letter will direct that one copy of the amended labeling be submitted from the registrant, through the state, and to the Agency.
+- If it is determined that labeling changes are necessary, EPA will prepare and issue a letter requesting that required labeling changes be made.
+The letter will direct that one copy of the amended labeling be submitted from the registrant, through the state, to the Agency.

-- If the state applicant was issued a Notice of Intent to Disapprove, and it is determined that there are no longer reasons for disapproval, the PM team will prepare a letter to the state notifying them of the Agency's change in position.
+- If the state applicant was issued a Notice of Intent to Disapprove, and it is determined that there are no longer reasons for disapproval, EPA will prepare a letter to the state notifying it of the Agency's change in position.

-- When a 24(c) is disapproved, the Product Manager prepares and publishes a Federal Register Notice which announces the disapproval of the 24(c) registration.
+- When a 24(c) is disapproved, EPA prepares and publishes a Federal Register Notice that announces the disapproval of the 24(c) registration.

 - Rescission of Previously Issued Disapproval.
-In order to rescind a previously issued disapproval, the PM Team must receive a submission from the state that issued the 24(c) addressing previously noted deficiencies.
-Upon completion of the review process, if it is determined that all previously noted deficiencies have been resolved, the PM will prepare a letter that rescinds the former disapproval.
+In order to rescind a previously issued disapproval, EPA must receive a submission from the state that issued the 24(c) addressing previously noted deficiencies.
+Upon completion of the review process, if it is determined that all previously noted deficiencies have been resolved, EPA will prepare a letter that rescinds the former disapproval.
 The letter addresses resolution of deficiencies and informs the issuing state that the disapproval is rescinded.
-The PM will publish a notice of the rescission of disapproval in the Federal Register
+EPA will publish a notice of the rescission of disapproval in the Federal Register.

 - Request to Amend a 24(c) Registration.
-In order to process an amendment, the PM Team must receive the amended 24(c) registration from the state that issued the 24(c).
+In order to process an amendment, EPA must receive the amended 24(c) registration from the state that issued the 24(c).

 - Request to Withdraw a 24(c) Registration.
-In order to process a withdrawal, the PM Team must receive a request to withdraw the 24(c) registration from the state that issued the 24(c).
+In order to process a withdrawal, the EPA must receive a request to withdraw the 24(c) registration from the state that issued the 24(c).

 Definition of Special Local Need